-- gain proficiency in an additional language while supporting maintenance of their mother tongue heritage - develop a respect for, and understanding of, diverse linguistic and cultural heritages - develop the student's communication skills necessary for further language learning - foster curiousity, inquiry and a lifelong interest in, and enjoyment of, language learning
+- gain proficiency in an additional language while supporting maintenance of their mother tongue heritage - develop a respect for, and understanding of, diverse linguistic and cultural heritages - develop the student's communication skills necessary for further language learning - foster curiosity, inquiry and a lifelong interest in, and enjoyment of, language learning strands relate directly to student assessment.
+While the objectives for all phases of language learning are the same, the level to which students must meet them varies depending on their familiarity with the language being taught.

 The objectives of any MYP subject group state the specific targets that are set for learning and define what the student will be able to accomplish.
 Each objective is divided into a number of strands - a strand indicates the learning objective for the task.
-The objectives and strands relate directly to student assessment.
-While the objectives for all phases of language learning are the same, the level to which students must meet them varies depending on their familiarity with the language being taught.
+The objectives and